For most of her life, Susan M. unsuccessfully waged war with her weight.

 A teacher by trade, Susan took a week off from work.
 The surgery was done laparoscopically.

-“I don’t have any scars,” said Susan.
+“I don’t have any scars,” Susan says.
 “You can’t tell I had surgery.”

 “It’s been remarkable,” she said.
 “There was this amazing woman inside of me and I was hiding her for so many years.”